ilyabirman/Jouele/README.md

 Stores jQuery-object from which the player was created.

 #### `Jouele.isPlaying (Boolean)`
-Shows wherther the track is playing.
+Indicates whether the track is currently playing.

 #### `Jouele.isPlayed (Boolean)`
-Shows wherther the track was played.
+Indicates wherther the track was played.

 #### `Jouele.totalTime (Number)`
 Stores the track length in seconds.
-May be float.
+May be a floating-point number.

 ## Credits
 - Idea and development — [Ilya Birman](http://ilyabirman.ru)